michaeltelford/govalidator/README.md

 # govalidator

 A package of validators and sanitizers for strings, structs and collections.
 Based on [validator.js](https://github.com/chriso/validator.js).
+Perfect for API's.

 This is a fork of https://github.com/asaskevich/govalidator to alter and extend the behavior: